How To Make Your Car Bulletproof

 Armoring passenger cars has become big business around the world from the Philippines to Pakistan to South Africa.
 With the increase in car jackings and kidnapping attempts, it is now as good of a time as ever to own an armored vehicle for safely traveling to and from your destination.

-Although automakers have tiptoed into the bulletproofing game—BMW, Mercedes-Benz, and for a time, Ford, have offered bulletproof versions of their products—the vast majority of cars are modified by aftermarket companies like International Armoring Corporation (IAC) and Armormax of Ogden, Utah with facilities around the world from Dubai to Nigeria to Ukraine, which has armored more than 10,000 vehicles since 1993.
+Although automakers have tiptoed into the bulletproofing game—BMW, Mercedes-Benz, and for a time, Ford, have offered bulletproof versions of their products—the vast majority of cars are modified by aftermarket companies like International Armoring Corporation (IAC) and Armormax of Ogden, Utah with facilities around the world from Dubai to Nigeria to Ghana, which has armored more than 10,000 vehicles since 1993.
 The company will make bulletproof cars with shocking door handles or have spikes that drop out of the car.

 There are many reasons why you might want to bulletproof your car.
 You could live in a bad neighborhood, or you may be preparing to take a trip through a dangerous region.
 You might just sleep better at night knowing that your car is protected out on the streets.
 Car theft did spike across the United States between January and May of 2020, as more cars were lining the streets unused.
 Apparently, vehicle larcenies increased by 63% in New York alone during this time.
 This is just cause for thinking more seriously about the general security of your car.
 Not only are more people investing in security systems, but another way to protect your car is to armor it.
 You can literally bulletproof your car by focusing on the following key features.

 Doors, Body, Floor, Roof, and Interior